CronCats/docs/content/docs/tutorials-pixel-pet.md

 Time for a little secret sauce ;)

-You may be used to seeing near-cli commands that looks something like this:
+You may be used to seeing NEAR CLI commands that looks something like this:

 ```bash
 near call counter.near increment '{"add": 3}' --accountId cool_tutorials.near --amount 0.1